sh4wn/hyde/content/post/controlling-servo-avr.md

 Lets start with the circuit, which is really simple.

+{{< img src="/img/blogimages/servoschema.jpg" >}}
-![Circuit with an AVR ATTiny44 to control a servo](/img/blogimages/servoschema.jpg)
+Circuit with an AVR ATTiny44 to control a servo
+{{< /img >}}

 In this case, I use a 9V battery to power my AVR, and 4 AA batteries (total of 6V), to power my servo.
 It's better to use a different power source for your servos, because they can draw high currents when they're rotating, and therefore possibly trigger your reset of the AVR resulting from the voltage drop.

 I use the LM7805 to transform the 9V to 5V for the AVR, some capacitors to remove any AC components of the voltage, and a 4.7k resistor as a pull up for the reset pin.
 As you can see, nothing special here.
 More interesting is the source code running on the AVR.